Dr. William E. Reichman, MD

 Most recently, Alisha was Manager at the Toronto Academic Health Science Network (TAHSN) and the Council of Academic Hospitals of Ontario (CAHO) where this dual role encompassed shared responsibilities for both organizations in the areas of health research policy and academic collaborations.
 In addition to her professional experience, Alisha received a Master’s Degree in Health Administration from the University of Ottawa, a Certificate in Health Service Management from Ryerson University and Bachelor of Science in the field of Kinesiology from the University of Waterloo.

 Ryan A. Webster, CPA, CA

-Ryan Webster is Manager of Finance, Research & Innovation at CC-ABHI.
+Ryan Webster is Director of Finance and Operations at CABHI.
 He is responsible for maintaining fiscal stewardship in the Research and Innovation divisions of Baycrest, articulating annual budgets, grant proposals and financial reports.
-He is also responsible for the fiscal management of CC-ABHI, and has been actively involved in establishing the governance structure and financial framework for the Centre.
+He is also responsible for the fiscal management of CABHI, and has been actively involved in establishing the governance structure and financial framework for the Centre.
 Since joining Baycrest four years ago, Ryan developed a benchmarking initiative that supported decision making in the determination of annual savings targets.
 He was also tasked with re-engineering Baycrest’s health system funding model to forecast current hospital performance as it relates to future funding outcomes.

 Prior to Baycrest, Ryan worked as an Audit and Assurance Accountant at BDO Canada.
 He is a Chartered Accountant and holds an Honours Bachelor of Business Administration from Nipissing University, where he was the Vice-President of the Nipissing University Business Association and later became an interim professor.